Music of In the Groove: Lists of songs

 An easier Novice difficulty offers charts at level 1 for all songs in both games.
 This difficulty is exclusive to Single and 2 Player modes.
 It is comparable to Beginner from Dance Dance Revolution, although Beginner is occasionally higher than level 1.

 Note the numbers given for each difficulty level are similar to DDR's 1-10 "footers", except In The Groove removed the "footer" label and added 3 additional difficulty levels, which aim to have harder stepcharts than the hardest 10-footer songs in DDR.
 Therefore, a 10-footer in ITG is comparable to a 10-footer in DDR.
 If one actually counts the number of boxes showing the difficulty, one will notice there are only 12 boxes.
 Songs with 13-footer difficulty levels are extremely hard songs for advanced players of In The Groove.
 Only one 13-footer song exists for In The Groove 1, while two other songs of this difficulty level are included in the sequel.

 Songs from In The Groove 1 and In The Groove 2 by Kyle A. Ward (which include ones by his stage names Smiley (☺), Inspector K, Kbit, and Banzai) can be found on his studio album Synthsations which is available for digital download.
 Songs from In The Groove 3 by him can be found on his other studio album Urban Comatose, also available as a digital download, with the exception of Frozen Fire, released on his earlier Synthsations album.

 In The Groove

 This list covers the 72 songs available in both the arcade and home versions of In The Groove, plus the four In The Groove 2 previews available in the PlayStation 2, PC and Mac OS X versions of In The Groove.
 All 76 songs are also available in the arcade sequel, In The Groove 2.
+21 of them can also be played in StepManiaX.

 In The Groove for PC and Mac require the Song Pack A expansion pack to unlock the Expert difficulty on some charts.